hollylawly/flask-graphql-article/article.md

 **Get all players by name**

 Think back to that graph of our data that we had above.
 To get all players, first we need to walk along all the lines in the graph (edges) that point to each player (nodes).
 Once we hit a node, we have access to all attributes of that node that were defined in our schema, which is this case is everything.
+Note that by convention, when we're making GraphQL queries we have to use camel case.

 ![](images/all-players-basic-query.png)

 > In a normal REST API, if you did a query to get a user it might return a lot of unnecessary attributes about the user.
 With GraphQL, we can request exactly what we **want**.